skytap/well-architected-framework/resiliency/solutions/databoxmigrations.md

 INZOPT NEWVOL(IVOL01) DEV(NFSDEV01) CHECK(\*NO)
 ```

-Note: You will run these commands for all the ISO images created
+Note: You will run these commands for all of the ISO images created

 ## Performing backups of LPARs on the Azure Data Box <a name="backup2databox"></a>